steveseguin/color-grading/README.md

 ![image2](https://raw.githubusercontent.com/steveseguin/color-grading/master/neutral-lut.png)

-### SpyderCheckr 24 color data card
+### Datacolor Spyder Checkr color data card added

-I created a version that's setup for the Datacolor SpyderCheckr color card:
+I created a version that's setup for the Datacolor Spyder Checkr color card:

 https://github.com/steveseguin/color-grading/blob/master/spyder_24_color_card.ipynb

 <img src="https://raw.githubusercontent.com/steveseguin/color-grading/master/datacolor_sample1.png" height="300" />

+** I'm using the main 24-color card found in the SCK100 48-color dual card pack in this case.
+I think there's another 24-color card version that has the colors in a different arrangement? you'll need to move the values around to match  your card if that's the case.
+(I bought mine as a 'replacement card' pack, which doesn't come with the case, but it's half the price.
+I don't use it often enough to justify needing a case and the added cost.)

 ### 3D CUBE LUT support added